 - See section below on Prior Liens for more detail.

-- Effective Value : The collateral value necessary to realize the same ROE after taking into consideration the prior lien and the recovery factor.
+Effective Value : The collateral value necessary to realize the same return after taking into consideration the prior lien and the recovery factor.

 - If there is a Prior Lien then: